seangenabe/hapi-mount/readme.md

 * `methods: string`: Name of the methods directory.
 Default: `"methods"`.
 * `ext: string`: Name of the directory for extension functions.
 Default: `"ext"`
 * `bind: object`: Object to bind as the context.
 (Plugin binds are [isolated](https://hapijs.com/api#-serverbindcontext).)
 Optional.
+* `bindParentContext: boolean`: Bind to the context of the parent realm.

 ### Path defaults